ARTunchained/random-object-array/README.md

 Another change in my freelance business happened during that time period and I specialised more and more on IT Security were I see my future career right now.

-I'm sorry to say that I can no longer contribute to my own addons, I really hope for someone to pick them up and make them great again. ;) I would love to see one or more of them bundled with Blender in the future.x
+I'm sorry to say that I can no longer contribute to my own addons, I really hope for someone to pick them up and make them great again. ;) I would love to see one or more of them bundled with Blender in the future.

 MG